Implementing a 'Friends' Service Using a Graph Database

 When searching for "friends of friends," the data must be queried based on "relationships" rather than through simple lookups.

-Since we need to be able to query data in greater detail based on "relationships," there are limitations to using only RDBs, which rely on column-based foreign keys.
+Since we need to be able to query data in greater detail based on "relationships," there are limitations to using only an RDB, which relies on column-based foreign keys.
 Given that the redesign requirements allow for "relationship"-based modeling, we believed that a graph database—whose architecture is specifically designed for "relationships"—would enable us to design a more stable service.

 To explain why graph databases are well-suited for "relationships," I’ll describe the difference in how developers and non-developers perceive graphs.